-You may think that an extension is a much better build for your home, as it uses more reliable, durable materials.
+You may think that a bungalow extension is a much better build for your home, as it uses more reliable, durable materials.
 However, you can get a bungalow conservatory that uses advanced glazing, stunning frames, and stylish windows and doors to still get stunning performance.

 Conservatories are also ideal for bungalows.
 That’s because most of these homes have extensive gardens, giving you more room to use.
 As a result, you can add a more expansive space to your bungalow than you may have been able to in a regular home.